zzzmate/anime-website/README.md

 - good looking notifications (2 type easily can add more)

 # Not finished things
-- (probably never will cuz its boring to work on this project)
+- (probably never will cuz its boring to work on this project):

-- Settings (change pw, email)
+1. Settings (change pw, email)
-- support (támogatás)
+2. support (támogatás)
-- forgot password
+3. forgot password

 # Finished product showcase